tinylcy/RecommendationEngine/README.md

 # RecommendEngine
 Implement the Item-based Recommendation Algorithm and calculate the similarity of users and items.

+**Notice :  I'm sorry about that it is not efficient enough in this recommendation engine when calculating the similarity matrix and computing the prediction matrix.
+I have optimized this problem and the code will be shared soon.**

 Implementions
 =====
 * Item-based Recommendation Algorithm is the most commomly used algorithm in Recommendation System, you can refer to 《Mahout in Action》Chapter1.6 “Distributing recommendation computations” for more details.